awsdocs/aws-data-exchange-user-guide/doc_source/what-is.md

 For providers, AWS Data Exchange eliminates the need to build and maintain any data delivery, entitlement, or billing technology\.
 Providers in AWS Data Exchange have a secure, transparent, and reliable channel to reach AWS customers and grant existing customers their subscriptions more efficiently\.
 The process for becoming an AWS Data Exchange provider requires a few steps to determine eligibility\.
 For more information, see [Providing data products on AWS Data Exchange](providing-data-sets.md)\.

+In addition, anyone, with or without an AWS account, can find and use publicly available data sets that are part of the [Open Data on AWS](https://aws.amazon.com/opendata/) program\.
+For more information, see [Using Open Data on AWS data sets](open-data.md)\.

 **Topics**
 + [What is an AWS Data Exchange product?](#data-exchange-products)
 + [Malware prevention](#ensuring-safe-data)